swaroopyadav49/mlproject/README.md

 - follow the Git hub instrustions in to local Machine.

-## Git commands or Git Instructions
+## Git commands or Git Instructions to be followed in local Machine.

 - git init

 - git add .

+- git status

 - git commit -m "initial commit"